-What this brings out is there is a positive relationship between wages and job tenure. binscatter has many nice feature that you can explore.
-It is possible to generate scatterplots of 3 variables i.e. with 3 dimensional graphs using a download graph3d.
+There is a similar package binsreg which provides more advanced statistical capabilities, see Cattaneo et al (2019) It is possible to generate scatterplots of 3 variables i.e. with 3 dimensional graphs using a download graph3d.
 These are trickier to get in a form that is helpful.
+If you want to produce high quality 3 dimensional graphs you are probably better off using something else like R's ggplot2.

-An alternative way of illustrating the bivariate relationship between two variables is to fit a curve to the data.
+Another way of illustrating the bivariate relationship between two variables is to fit a curve to the data.
 Stata has several ways of doing this.
-A popular method is called lowess (for locally weighted scatterplot smoothing).

-lowess wage tenure, by(married) lineopts(lwidth(medthick))
+A popular method is called lowess (for locally weighted scatterplot smoothing). lowess wage tenure, by(married) lineopts(lwidth(medthick))

 Here I have also made the line thicker than the default.
-An alternative curve-fitting technique is local polynomial smoothing: Ipoly wage tenure, ci lineopts(Icolor(yellow) lwidth(thick)) title(Local polynomial smoothing) note(nlsw88 data)
+An alternative curve-fitting technique is local polynomial smoothing: lpoly wage tenure, ci lineopts(lcolor(yellow) lwidth(thick)) title(Local polynomial smoothing) note(nlsw88 data)

-I have made the line even thicker & changed the colour to yellow.
+I have made the line even thicker & changed the colour to yellow and requested confidence bands with the ci option.
 The confidence interval is so tight for most of the range of tenure you can't see it here except in the right tail where it spreads out as there is so little data.
 Which technique you use is partly a matter of taste and what works best with your data.
-In the first graph on the previous page I used "by(married)" to generate separate graphs for two subsets according to that variable.
-If I used twoway scatter wage tenure, by(married union) I would have four separate graphs for each of the combinations e.g. single & non-union, single & union.. etc:.
+In the first graph on page 19 I used "by(married)" to generate separate graphs for two subsets of the data.
+Using twoway scatter wage tenure, by(married union) generates four separate graphs for each of the combinations e.g. single & non-union, single & union.. etc:.

-A download fabplot, created by Nick Cox, shows graphs in which each panel contains all the points but the particular subsets are highlighted.
-For example:
+There is a download fabplot which instead of showing graphs for each subset as above, shows graphs in which each panel contains all the points, but the particular subsets are highlighted.
+For example: fabplot scatter wage tenure, by(married union)

-So in the top left graph, the blue dots show you where the single non-union members are in the whole distribution.
-This may facilitate uncovering where in the joint distribution a particular subset is concentrated.
+So, in the top left graph, the blue dots show you where the single non-union members are in the whole distribution.
+This may make it easier to pick out where in the joint distribution a particular group is.
 To generate a matrix of scatterplots for several variables: